Office of Clinical Practice - FAQs

 How much time is required for student teaching?

-Seventy days of student teaching is required for all undergraduate programs, and the graduate programs in Childhood Education and all Secondary Education subject areas.
-The graduate program in Early Childhood Education requires a semester of full-time teaching (70 days) divided between a major and minor placement.
-Hours for the other Graduate programs will vary according to “certification stream” and previous certifications.
+Seventy days of student teaching is required for all undergraduate programs, and all Secondary Education subject areas.
+The programs in Early Childhood Education require a semester of full-time teaching (70 days) divided between a major and minor placement.
+Hours for the other graduate programs vary according to “certification stream” and previous certifications.

 What happens if I am ineligible?